The proof that π = 4

 The deviation remaining after iteration c can be generalized as:

 In this equation, x is just some finite constant value; we could calculate it, but we don’t need to.
-Either way, the expression robustly moves toward zero as we iterate — so from this perspective, our shape approximation algorithm looks fine.
+Either way, on the face of it, the expression robustly moves toward zero as we iterate — so from the perspective of pointwise shape error, we can get arbitrarily close to the target, and our shape approximation algorithm looks fine.

 On the left, we have a diagonal of some length n and a two-segment path (total length 2).
 The resulting path error — the walking-distance difference between the two routes — is εpath = 2 - n.

-We can observe that the diagonal is smooth, while the stairstep approximation we’re building is increasingly jagged.
-In each iteration, the size of every “detour” we’re taking is halved, but the number of detours is doubled — so the total overhead associated with this route doesn’t change.
-In other words, it’s not a contradiction that the shapes can get arbitrarily close without converging on a similar length.
+So, what’s actually going on?
+Well, we can observe that the diagonal is smooth while the stairstep approximation gets increasingly jagged.
+In each iteration, the size of each “detour” is halved, but the number of detours doubles.

-In a nutshell, in standard analysis — the prevailing flavor of mathematical fiction used to deal with infinity in algebraic contexts — most attempts to formally analyze the scenario would show that our increasingly jagged curve somehow collapses to a smooth diagonal (or a smooth circle) the moment we start talking about the limit “at infinity”.
+But if we take the “repeat forever” part of the troll proof literally, we enter the realm of mathematical fiction.
+In standard analysis — the prevailing flavor of fiction used to deal with infinity in algebraic contexts — most attempts to formally analyze the scenario would show that our increasingly jagged curve somehow collapses to a smooth diagonal (or a smooth circle) the moment we start talking about the hypothetical outcome “at infinity”.
+In other words, the troll proof becomes invalid in a different (and less explicable) way.

-The simplest way to illustrate the problem is to have another look at the earlier formula for the pointwise error between the stairstep pattern and the diagonal:
+The best way to develop intuition about this scenario is to have another look at the earlier formula for the pointwise error between the stairstep pattern and the diagonal:

 We’d be forgiven to say that as c (the iteration count) tends to infinity, the value of εshape becomes infinitely small.
 It’s not wrong, but this kind of talk is verboten: as outlined in the earlier article, infinitesimals have no place on the real number line.
-In standard mathematical discourse, “infinitely close to zero” and “equal to zero” are effectively the same, so the limit is zero.
-And if εshape = 0, then we must conclude that the two figures are exactly the same.
+In standard mathematical discourse, “infinitely close to zero” and “equal to zero” are effectively the same, so the limit of εshape is zero.
+And if εshape = 0, then we must conclude that the two figures no longer differ in any way.

-This also implies that “at infinity” — and not a moment sooner — the length of the constructed curve must jump from 2 to √2 (in the case of a diagonal), or from 4 or π (in the case of a circle).
+This implies that “at infinity” — and not a moment sooner — the length of the constructed curve must jump from 2 to √2 (in the case of a diagonal), or from 4 or π (in the case of a circle).
+This sounds weird, but there’s nothing that prohibits such a result.
+Keep in mind that infinity is not a point on the number line: it’s an abstraction for a place as distant from finite numbers as you can get.
+Discontinuities can happen as we take a leap from here to there.

 The apparent collapse of our kinda-would-be-fractal doesn’t have any profound meaning; it’s just an outcome of an thought experiment in a framework where numbers must be finite, but processes can continue without end.
 This asymmetry can produce wacky results elsewhere, too; the earlier case of 0.9999… = 1 is another manifestation of the same phenomenon.

-If we’re in a philosophical mood, we could insist that the geometric fine structure of the curve survives, just becomes too small to ever exert any influence on real numbers.
-That’s not just grasping at straws: there are nonstandard analysis approaches that allow infinitesimals and would keep the two curves distinguishable — at least for some definitions of infinity.
+If we’re in a philosophical mood, we could insist that the geometric fine structure of the “infinitely jagged” curve survives, just becomes too small to ever exert any influence on real numbers.
+That’s not just grasping at straws: there are nonstandard analysis approaches that allow infinitesimals and that would keep the two curves distinguishable, for some definitions of infinity.

 Another interpretation of the “infinity times infinitesimal error” statement is just to realize that the staircase only _appears_ to converge to the diagonal; if you zoom in closely enough you see that the staircase never in fact actually converges.
 So there is no real mystery; it’s just a matter of scale